AmenoCoyane/nasa-photo-of-the-day/README.md

 ## _MVP Requirements:_

-- [ ] Use the effect hook to fetch the APOD data when the component mounts.
+- [ ] Use the effect hook to '
+' the APOD data when the component mounts.
 - [ ] Display the APOD data in different components that are composed together to build your UI.

 ## Pro Tips: